buerokratt/Installation-Guides/DB_installation.md

 EXPOSE 5432
 ```

-Do install and run the container, usefollowing command
+To install and run the container, usefollowing command

 ```
 docker build-f tim.Dockerfile .